 As well as the main auditorium shows, there are other performance spaces around the building.
 The Elgar Room and Verdi restaurant are just two of these.

-Afternoon tea is served in the Verdi.
+Opera afternoon tea is served in the Verdi restaurant.
 Usually an Italian restaurant (and a pretty good one at that) it is transformed with perfect white tablecloths and fine white tea sets.

 Opera Afternoon Tea at the Royal Albert Hall